Beth Bye: Connecticut State Legislature

 A former Vice Chair of the West Hartford Board of Education, she was elected to the legislature in November 2006.
 She defeated Republican Barbara Carpenter, a member of the town council, by a margin of 57% to 43% and was therefore elected to succeed longtime Republican incumbent Bob Farr.
 Although the district had elected a Republican for the 26 years prior to her 2006 win, she nevertheless won re-election comfortably in 2008: Bye garnered 64% of the vote to her Republican opponent's 36%.

 In May 2010, shortly after Sen. Jonathan Harris (D-West Hartford) announced that he would not run for another term in the senate in order to seek the Democratic nomination for secretary of the state, Bye declared her candidacy for his senate seat.
 She won the Democratic nomination unopposed and easily prevailed against a Republican opponent.
 She took office as a state senator on January 5, 2011.
 There she led the passage of several important initiatives.
 She worked with Students 4 a Dream and legislators from both sides of the aisle to pass both in state tuition and financial aid for undocumented immigrants.
 She also was Chair of the Legislature's Appropriation Committee where she and her Co-Chair, Rep. Toni Walker worked to seed funding for a CT Paid Leave system - through funding a study of the costs and payment options.
 As Chair of Higher Education, she brought out the Governor's Bill to establish Bioscience CT in Farmington and prevailed in a long, 8 hour debate.
 She also brought out the bill for transgender rights in the Senate, as well as the bill that allowed for Family Child Care workers in CT to Unionize - in collaboration with Sen. Edith Prague.
 She led the effort to allow communities to establish broadband and established the Office of State Broadband, working closely with Elin Katz, the Consumer Advocate, and Kevin Lembo, State Comptroller.
 Working with Sen. President Don Williams, Sen. Bye led an effort to establish Smart Start, a state and local program to add 600 preschool spaces in towns with Title 1 Schools.

 In supporting her local West Hartford community efforts, Sen. Bye worked with Rep. Fleischmann to fund a new Charter Oak School with predominantly state dollars to establish a model magnet school.
 She was also able to add funding for more state funded preschool in West Hartford through School Readiness and Smart Start.
 She funded the initial study to support a vision for a walkable, bike-able North Main Street in Town.
 She secured bond funding to support the Noah Webster House and University of Saint Joseph.

 In January 2019, then-incoming Governor Ned Lamont appointed Bye to lead the state Office of Early Childhood leading her to resign from the state legislature.

+On October 1st, 2025, Bye retired as commissioner of the Office of Early Childhood to pursue a Master of Social Work.